 For an input optical pulse with a sufficiently wide spectral width, the achievable TBWP is also limited by the microwave power fading function induced by the use of optical double sideband with carrier (DSB+C) modulation.
 There are some techniques to improve the TBWP.
 The first one is to employ a single-arm MZM with chirp biased at the quadrature point instead of a chirp-free push-pull MZM.
-In this case, the power fading function is modified to be $$H(\omega{RF}) = \cos^2 \left(\frac{\dot{\Phi}2 \omega{RF}^2}{2M} \pm \frac{\pi}{4}\right)$$
+In this case, the power fading function is modified to be $|H(\omega RF)|^2$ = $\cos^2(\frac{\ddot{\Phi}2\omega{RF}^2}{2M}\pm\frac{\pi}{4})$.
 It is found that the baseband bandwidth and therefore the TBWP can be improved by around 40%.
 The second approach is to employ optical single sideband with carrier (SSB+C) modulation to eliminate the microwave power fading.
 Optical SSB+C modulation can be realized by filtering out one of optical sidebands or using a dual-port MZM with the help of a 90° hybrid coupler.
 However, both schemes are not easy to realize, especially over a wide microwave bandwidth.
 A third approach is to exploit the phase diversity between the two modulated signals at the outputs of a dual-output MZM.
 It was demonstrated that the power fading problem can be fully eliminated by combining the two complementary outputs [75].

 IV.
-CHIRPED MICROWAVE WAVEFORM GENERATION BASED ON FOURIER-DOMAIN MODE LOCKING

-An optoelectronic oscillator (OEO) can be used to generate a low phase noise microwave signal due to the high Q factor of the OEO loop [76-79].
-A chirped microwave waveform can also be generated by a fast frequency tunable OEO, but the phase noise performance is poor due to the fact that the OEO, when being tuned from one frequency to another, will need a buildup time to stabilize the oscillation at the new frequency [80].
+CHIRPED MICROWAVE WAVEFORM GENERATION BASED ON FOURIER-DOMAIN MODE LOCKING chirped microwave waveform can also be generated by a fast frequency tunable OEO, but the phase noise performance is poor due to the fact that the OEO, when being tuned from one frequency to another, will need a buildup time to stabilize the oscillation at the new frequency [80].
 A solution is to use Fourier domain mode locking.
-In a Fourier domain mode locked (FDML) OEO, all modes are phase locked and co-exist in the OEO loop; the switching from one mode to another mode will not need a buildup time; thus a chirped microwave waveform generated by an FDML OEO will have a low phase noise [81-85].
+In a Fourier domain mode locked (FDML) OEO, all modes are phase locked and co-exist in the OEO loop; the switching from one mode to another mode will not need a buildup time; thus a chirped microwave waveform generated by an FDML OEO will have a low phase noise [81]-[85].